EldoranCodes/EldoranCodes/README.md

-- 👋 Hi, I’m Leonar
+👋 Hi, I’m Leonar — a brave code-warrior venturing through the realms of Java.
-- 🌱 I’m currently a junior java developer in a private company
+🌱 I’m currently a junior developer, sharpening my skills and mastering the arcane arts of Java.
-- 📫 How to reach me johnleonardsalinas08@gmail.com
+📫 You can summon me via email at johnleonardsalinas08@gmail.com

 <!---
 EldoranCodes/EldoranCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.